Ohanronnie/blog-app/README.md

 ## Environment Variables

 To configure the API, you can create a `.env` file in the root directory of your project.
-In this file, you should define the following environment variables: - `JWT_SECRET`: The JSON Web Token secret used for authentication. - `JWT_EXPIRES_IN`:
+In this file, you should define the following environment variables:

+- `JWT_SECRET`: The JSON Web Token secret used for authentication.
-The expiration date for JSON Web Tokens (JWT).
-Here's an example of how your `.env` file should look: `env JWT_SECRET=your_jwt_secret_here JWT_EXPIRES_IN=30d ` Ensure these environment variables are correctly configured in your `.env` file before running the API.
+- `JWT_EXPIRES_IN`: The expiration date for JSON Web Tokens (JWT).

+Here's an example of how your `.env` file should look: `JWT_SECRET=your_jwt_secret_here` `JWT_EXPIRES_IN=30d `

+Ensure these environment variables are correctly configured in your `.env` file before running the API.

 ## Authentication

 To access protected routes, include the JWT token in the Authorization header as
-follows: `Authorization: Bearer token` Please note that the following routes **do not require** the JWT token in the Authorization header:
+follows: `Authorization: Bearer token`

+Please note that the following routes
+**do not require** the JWT token in the Authorization header:

-`POST /auth/register/signup`
+- `POST /auth/register/signup`
-`POST /auth/register/login`
+- `POST /auth/register/login`

 ## Endpoints

 ### Register a New User

+**POST /auth/register/signup**

-**POST /auth/register/signup** - Register a new user with the provided Body containing email and password.
+- Register a new user with the provided body containing email and password.

 #### Body